kamal0803/ICC-Mens-T20-WC-2024-Predictor/README.md

 # Predicting Results

 ## Data Pre-processing
-Removed columns such as 'Margin', 'Match Date', 'Ground', 'T-20 Int Match' from the training dataset.
+Columns such as 'Margin', 'Match Date', 'Ground', 'T-20 Int Match' were removed from the training dataset.
 The Super-Eight Fixtures of the 2024 WC were separated out, and were part of the test dataset.
 Feature Scaling and Encoding of categorical variables was performed.

 ## Building Machine Learning Models
 After data pre-processing, accuracy, F1 score, precision, and recall was calculated for various classification models such as Logistic Regression, Random Forest Classifier, SVM, Naive Bayes, Kernel SVM, K-Nearest Neighbours, and Decision Tree Classifier.